Since we founded Hacking Team, we have understood the power of our software in law enforcement and intelligence investigations.

 We have established a panel of technical experts and legal advisors, unique in our industry, that reviews potential sales.

-In HT contracts, we require customers to abide by applicable law.
+Moreover, in HT contracts, we require customers to abide by applicable law.
 We reserve the right in our contracts to suspend support for our software if we find terms of our contracts are violated.
 If we suspend support for HT technology, the product soon becomes useless.

 We will refuse to provide or we will stop supporting our technologies to governments or government agencies that: